AWS KMS Architecture: Enterprise Encryption Strategy & Key Management

 Step 3: Storing the Secure Blob

-Together, the encrypted data and DKE form a self-contained encrypted blob.
+Together, they form a self-contained encrypted blob.

 The Decryption Flow: Unlocking the Data